 While scientists once believed that the German cockroach originated in Europe and then a bit later in northeast Africa, modern research tells another story that claims origins are somewhere in southeastern Asia.

-This insect pest has been given several monikers, in countries where English is spoken, it is known as German Cockroach; in Germany, on the other hand, it is referred to as the Russian Cockroach.
+This insect pest has been given several monikers.
+In countries where English is spoken it is known as the German Cockroach; in Germany, on the other hand, it is referred to as the Russian Cockroach.

 Whatever the truth and regardless of its origins, this species of cockroach known formally as Blattella germanicais is a destructive pest known throughout the world, occurring on all continents with the exception of Antarctica, and one in particularly evident throughout the Greater Pittsburgh and Western Pennsylvania environs.
 For any Pennsylvania business, restaurants especially, they pose a threat to repeat traffic, employee health and your bottom line.

 The mere fact that one female cockroach and her progeny can produce hundreds of thousands of cockroaches in one year’s time underscores the importance of effective, preventative, ongoing pest management efforts.

 Our entomologists and pest control experts are backed with seven decades of research, on-site experience and refined insecticidal know-how in deterring, preventing and exterminating this invasive nuisance.

 Contact Pestco today for any roach-related emergencies, or continue reading to learn more about the German Cockroach, and, more importantly, how we can help guard your business against it!

 How The German Cockroach Differs from His American Cousin